jjaakko/fake-news-classifier/app.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: App
+title: App Snapshots
 ---
 # Below are images of the current version of our app which was demo'd to Saska Dönges and Group 3 on 2020 October 14th.

 <br>
-## Our model welcomes the user below (Think Terminator 2, not Terminator 1).
+## Our model welcomes the user below<br>(Think Terminator 2, not Terminator 1).

 <div style="text-align: center">
 <img src="./assets/images/App_1_welcome_border.jpeg" alt="test" hspace="0" vspace="0" width="100%" align="center"/>